What we treat

 • Use a wide-toothed comb on wet hair

 These changes won't treat male pattern baldness, but they can help prevent additional breakage.
+Using a hair loss shampoo for men can help maintain a healthy scalp, and hair growth vitamins may help support overall hair health alongside your routine.

 How long does it take for hair loss to stop?